 The start of a new year always encourages me to step back and make an internal review and reassess the things that add value in my life and take a hard look at the things that need to be jettisoned.
 One thing I’ve found as a result is certain online activities no longer bring me the joy they once did and, like another blogging friend, I seriously considered locking up my site.
 While I don’t think I’m quite ready for that at this point, I am considering where this site will be going forward.

 I’ll also be publishing new blog posts less frequently.
-In the meantime you’re welcome to dig into my archives and featured posts.
-If there’s a particular subject you aren’t finding an answer to, leave a comment on this post or use my search widget on the front page.
+In the meantime you’re welcome to dig into my archives.
+If there’s a particular subject you aren’t finding an answer to, leave a comment on this post or use my search widget below in the footer.

 In other news: